Elvas Portugal Travel Guide: Explore the UNESCO World Heritage Site in Portugal

 3. Visit Elvas Castle (Castelo de Elvas)

-Another must-visit location is this castle, as it holds significant importance for history enthusiasts.
+Another must-visit location is this castle, which holds significant historical importance for enthusiasts.
 The Moors initially built it in the 13th century.
-It has witnessed a number of transformations and renovations over the years, particularly during the reign of King D. João II in the late 15th century.
+It has undergone numerous transformations and renovations over the years, particularly during the reign of King D. João II in the late 15th century.
 A hilltop view and a sweeping vista of the surrounding region characterize this castle.

 Here, one visits the not-too-badly-preserved ramparts, towers, and gates, as well as a small museum showcasing historical artifacts from the town's past.